bbname/TestownikConverter/README.md

 # TestownikConverter
-The TestownikConverter for Testownik gets all questions in question base folder and then converts to one file.
+The TestownikConverter for Testownik gets all questions from question base folder and converts to one file.